 After the panoramic views, this museum does put you in a sombre mood.

-Get Up Early to Enjoy Dubrovnik Old Town Sans Tourists
+Enjoy Dubrovnik Old Town Sans Tourists

 To experience Dubrovnik old town when only cats are afoot and garbage collectors are busy cleaning the city, wake up early.